-Covered medications and supplies (continued) Standard Option Value Plan Physician-prescribed over-the-counter or prescription drugs approved by the FDA to treat tobacco dependence Network retail pharmacy: Nothing Network retail pharmacy: Nothing Non-network retail pharmacy: All charges Non-network retail pharmacy: All charges Not covered: All charges All charges • Drugs and supplies for cosmetic purposes Prescriptions written by a non-covered provider • Vitamins, nutrients and food supplements that do not require a physician's prescription, even if a physician prescribes or administers them • Total parenteral nutrition (TPN) products and related services Nonprescription drugs or medicines Anorexiants or weight loss medications • Erectile dysfunction drugs • Drugs and supplies when another insurance plan or payor provides benefits, regardless of actual payment, for these services/supplies except Medicare Part B covered drugs and supplies (see Durable medical equipment, Section 5(a), for Medicare covered diabetic supplies) • Any amount in excess of the cost of the generic drug when a generic is available and preauthorization has not been obtained by the prescribing physician Drugs for which preauthorization has been denied • Drugs obtained from a retail pharmacy in excess of a 30-day supply, except maintenance medication obtained at a CVS retail pharmacy • Drugs obtained from a foreign pharmacy in excess of a 90-day supply Note: See Discount drug program, Section 5(h)
+Covered medications and supplies (continued) Yo u pay Covered medications and supplies (continued) Standard Option Value Plan Women's contraceptive devices that require a physician's written prescription, limited to: Network retail pharmacy: Nothing Network retail pharmacy: Nothing diaphragmscervical caps Non-network retail pharmacy: All charges Non-network retail pharmacy: All charges • vaginal rings Note: These devices are not available through our mail order drug program.
+Women's prescription and over-the-counter emergency oral contraceptive drugs, with a physician's written prescription, Network retail pharmacy: Nothing Network retail pharmacy: Nothing limited to generic drugs and brand name drugs that do not have a generic equivalent.
+Non-network retail pharmacy: All charges Non-network retail pharmacy: All charges Note: Brand name oral contraceptive drugs that have a generic equivalent are covered as described on page 71.
+Till charges 7th charges Physician-prescribed over-the-counter or prescription drugs approved by the FDA to treat tobacco dependence Network retail pharmacy: Nothing Network retail pharmacy: Nothing Non-network retail pharmacy: All charges Non-network retail pharmacy: All charges Not covered: All charges All charges Drugs and supplies for cosmetic purposes • Prescriptions written by a non-covered provider • Vitamins, nutrients and food supplements that do not require a physician's prescription, even if a physician prescribes or administers them, except as indicated • Total parenteral nutrition (TPN) products and related services Nonprescription drugs or medicines • Anorexiants or weight loss medications • Erectile dysfunction drugs • Drugs and supplies when another insurance plan or payor provides benefits, regardless of actual payment, for these services/supplies except Medicare Part B covered drugs and supplies (see Durable medical equipment, Section 5(a), for Medicare covered diabetic supplies) • Any amount in excess of the cost of the generic drug when a generic is available and a brand exception has not been obtained by the prescribing physician • Drugs for which preauthorization has been denied • Drugs obtained from a retail pharmacy in excess of a 30-day supply, except maintenance medication obtained at a CVS retail pharmacy • Drugs obtained from a foreign pharmacy in excess of a 90-day supply Note: See Discount drug program, Section 5(h)